 This course provides instruction in the basic aesthetic and technical aspects of digital film production, including writing, producing, directing, shooting, lighting, recording and mixing sound, and editing.
 Students will learn to harness digital tools while focusing on their roles as storytellers.
 Each participant will write and direct a video, rotating through various crew positions as they carry out exercises designed to deepen their knowledge of the different elements of moviemaking.
 Ultimately, students will collaborate in teams on short movies, which will be screened at the final class.

 Prerequisite: FLST 101 OR FLST 310/ENGL 218.
 Offered every two years.

 An examination of the economic, cultural, technological, generic, formal, and aesthetic evolution of cinematic art, from 19th century precursors of the motion picture to the current state of world cinema.
 Between these bookends, the survey might include such developments as the medium's inception in 1895, early international (especially German, Soviet and French) classics in silent film, the rise of Hollywood, the emergence of sound, American censorship and classical Hollywood cinema, pre-war French classics, post-war Italian neo-realism, la nouvelle vague, Asian and third-world cinemas, eastern European and British developments at mid-century, and changes in the American film industry in the Sixties and Seventies.

-This course fulfills the DIV II social sciences distribution requirement.
+This course fulfills the Social Sciences (Division II) distribution requirement.
 This course is cross-listed as FLST 201.

 210 Topics in Film Studies